Event Trends Blog

 Industry Insight

-Read on to discover the top 10 trends facing the events industry, and how they are being used to create more memorable experiences for all attendees.
+Discover the top 10 event industry trends and how they are being used to create more memorable experiences for all attendees.

-While the industry itself is in slow but steady pandemic recovery, many workers are now faced with a huge demand for services.
-Understaffing in both venues and event management remains one of the top challenges facing event planners, despite employment projections forecasted to soar.
+While the industry is in a slow but steady pandemic recovery, many workers are now facing a huge demand for services.
+Understaffing in both venue and event management remains one of the most common event industry trends and one of the top challenges facing event planners, despite employment projections forecasted to soar.
 While this is great news for people looking to enter the industry, the challenge remains for current industry workers to continue working effectively under increased pressure.

-Thankfully, technology has been the catalyst for a changing events environment, particularly as it relates to automation.
-This alone enables managers to work effectively, efficiently, and cut time associated with administration.
+Thankfully, technology has been the catalyst for a changing events environment, particularly regarding automation.
+This alone enables managers to work effectively and efficiently, and cut time associated with administration.

-Additionally, AI is playing an increasingly important role in the marketing of an event, with more tools available to better target potential attendees, and provide them with more effective, customised messaging.
+Additionally, AI is playing an increasingly important role in event marketing, with more tools available to better target potential attendees, and provide them with more effective, customised messaging.

-Combining in-person and virtual elements, hybrid events are here to stay, giving event managers the opportunity to reach a wider audience, while delivering a more sustainable and environmentally friendly event.
-An investment in quality audio and production contracts will continue to become the norm for many event organisers, ensuring the development of high quality virtual content.
+Combining in-person and virtual elements, hybrid events are an industry trend here to stay, allowing event managers to reach a wider audience while delivering a more sustainable and environmentally friendly event.
+An investment in quality audio and production contracts will continue to become the norm for many event organisers, ensuring the development of high-quality virtual content.

 International event creator Tahira Endean echos this sentiment, stating technology is here to stay in the world of events: